Mental Wellbeing during Coronavirus

 In September 2007 Bridgewater High School became a 12 place Designated Provision for students with an Autistic Spectrum Disorder (ASD) aged 11-16.
 Previously this was a 12 place Enhanced ASD Provision.
-There is a Provision on both Upper Site) and Lower Site) with the staff working together across both.
-In September 2012 we increased to a 16 place Provision.
+There is a Provision on both Upper Site and Lower Site with the staff working together across both.
+In September 2012 we became a 16 place Provision.
 In 2016 we increased our numbers to 22 places across KS3 and KS4.
 This academic year we are offering 25 places.

 Designated Provision is a discrete provision in a mainstream school and as such pupils in the Designated Provision have access to the Provision throughout the school day, including at those times when they integrate into the mainstream classes.